ElianCodes/ElianCodes-frontend/src/content/blog/22-05-06-deploying-astro-on-deno.md

   - TypeScript
 description: Astro came out some time ago with a SSR Deno adapter.
 I never tried it out before, So I thought I should give it a try!
 imgUrl: https://ik.imagekit.io/serenity/ByteofDev/Blog_Heading_Images/State_of_the_Web_Deno
-layout: '../../layouts/BlogPost.astro'
+layout: "../../layouts/BlogPost.astro"
 ---

 # Deploying Astro on Deno

 Astro came out some time ago with a SSR Deno adapter.
 I never tried it out before, So I thought I should give it a try!

-*make sure you've installed npm and deno before starting!*
+_make sure you've installed npm and deno before starting!_

-**Note:** *Also keep in mind that this is still highly experimental!*
+**Note:** _Also keep in mind that this is still highly experimental!_

 ## Installing Astro and adapter